Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Introduction

 \section{Introduction}

-The {\rt} is one of the effective approaches for studying hadron spectra \cite{Regge:1959mz,Collins:1971ff,Collins:1977jy,Inopin:2001ub, Inopin:1999nf,Chew:1961ev,Chew:1962eu,Irving:1977ea}.
-The light hadron spectroscopy has a surprising feature which is the remarkably similarity between meson and baryon {\rts} \cite{Klempt:2012fy}.
-In Ref. \cite{Dosch:2015nwa,Brodsky:2018vyy,Nielsen:2018uyn}, the authors provide an unified Regge spectroscopy of mesons, baryons and tetraquarks of the same parity and twist with an universal Regge slope based on the eigensolutions of superconformal algebra.
+The {\rt} is one of the effective approaches for studying hadron spectra \cite{Regge:1959mz,Collins:1971ff,Collins:1977jy,Inopin:2001ub, Inopin:1999nf,Chew:1961ev,Chew:1962eu,Irving:1977ea,Wilczek:2004im}.
+The light hadron spectroscopy has a surprising feature, which is the remarkable similarity between meson and baryon {\rts} \cite{Klempt:2012fy}.
+In Refs. \cite{Dosch:2015nwa,Brodsky:2018vyy,Nielsen:2018uyn}, the authors provide an unified Regge spectroscopy of mesons, baryons and tetraquarks of the same parity and twist with an universal Regge slope based on the eigensolutions of superconformal algebra.
 In Ref. \cite{Sonnenschein:2018fph}, the authors present the masses and widths of predicted excited states of the Holography inspired stringy hadron model.
 In Ref. \cite{Chen:2017fcs}, the authors give universal descriptions of the orbitally excited heavy-light mesons and baryons.
 In Ref. \cite{Brisudova:1999ut}, a square-root {\rt} is used as an universal form to discuss different types of mesons.
-In Ref. \cite{chenjk:2022}, we investigate the universal descriptions of the radially and orbitally excited heavy-light mesons, baryons and tetraquarks.
-It is expected that there exists an universal description of the heavy-heavy systems including the fully heavy mesons, the baryons composed of a heavy quark and a heavy diquark and the tetraquarks consisting of two heavy clusters.
+In Ref. \cite{Chen:2023web}, we investigate the universal descriptions of the radially and orbitally excited heavy-light diquarks, mesons, baryons and tetraquarks.
+In Refs. \cite{Feng:2023txx,Chen:2023cws,Chen:2023ngj}, the spectra of diquarks and mesons are described universally by employing the {\rt} approach.
+It is interesting to investigate whether there exists an universal description of the heavy-heavy systems including the doubly heavy diquarks composed of two heavy quarks, the doubly heavy mesons constituted of one heavy quark and one heavy antiquark, the heavy-heavy baryons composed of a heavy quark and a doubly heavy diquark or a heavy-light diquark, and the heavy-heavy tetraquarks consisting of one doubly heavy diquark or one heavy-light diquark and one doubly heavy antidiquark or one heavy-light antidiquark.